influitive/style-guides/style/redux.md

 ## Redux Style Guide

 We have a skeleton project setup to get everyone started [here](https://github.com/influitive/react-redux-boilerplate) which should be used for any new front-end project.
+In that project, there is a sample project implemented with these styles in mind.

 Use the generators provided by that project to generate new domain level objects that can be integrated into the application.

 ### Project layout